lichenaut/DatapackLoader/src/main/resources/README.txt

 If you are not using a control panel to manage the server, and want the server to start up after it shuts down, copy one of the following:
+Note: "nogui" is not supported on versions of Minecraft 1.15 and below.

 Windows: "start.bat"
     @ECHO OFF